-Course Restrictions: Students may not register for clinically oriented classes (i.e., Counseling Skills, Crisis and Trauma, Child and Adolescent Counseling, Practicum, Internship).
+Course Restrictions: Students may not register for clinically oriented classes (i.e., Counseling Skills, Crisis and Trauma, Group, Child and Adolescent Counseling, Practicum, Internship).

-Transition to Degree: Up to 12 units of academic work which have been taken for credit at PAU as a non-matriculated student, may be transferred into PAU upon formal admittance and matriculation.
+Transition to Degree: Up to 3.5 quarter units of academic work which have been taken for credit at PAU as a non-matriculated student, may be transferred into PAU upon formal admittance and matriculation.
 An exception is made for Early Start students in PAU undergraduate programs.